nats-io/nats.java/README.md

 ## JetStream

-Publishing and subscribing to JetStream enabled servers is straightforward.
-A JetStream enabled application will connect to a server, establish a JetStream context, and then publish or subscribe.
+Publishing and subscribing to JetStream-enabled servers is straightforward.
+A JetStream-enabled application will connect to a server, establish a JetStream context, and then publish or subscribe.
 This can be mixed and matched with standard NATS subject, and JetStream subscribers, depending on configuration, receive messages from both streams and directly from other NATS producers.